AurbitCodes/RichString/README.md

  The `RichReference` attribute contains two properties: `showCopyButton` and `richReferenceDraw`.
 When `showCopyButton` is enabled, a copy button is drawn that will copy the main property's path to the clipboard.

- The `richReferenceDraw` property is an enum of type `RichReferenceDrawType`, which includes the following options:
+ The `richReferenceDraw` property, which defaults to `RichReferenceDrawType.DontDraw`, is an enum of type `RichReferenceDrawType`, which includes the following options:

  - **DontDraw**: No elements are drawn.
  - **Replace**: The Unity display name is replaced with the main property name.